 You will learn the ins and outs of producing a magazine: reporting and writing stories, shooting photos, editing and copy-editing, fact-checking, designing pages and promoting Atrium on social media.
-Beyond writing, each one of you will have a role to fulfill.
-You are the staff of a real magazine!
+Beyond writing, each of you will have a role to fulfill; you are a magazine staff.

 You will be expected to produce engaging, accurate, high-quality work that is worthy of publication.
 You will be responsible for the content and quality of Atrium.
 We will workshop the content and design but much of the quality control is up to you and your fellow staff members.

 I am here to give you feedback on ways to improve, but I am NOT the editor of Atrium.

-Work that does not rise up to meet the needs of Atrium will not be published.
+Work that does not rise to meet the needs of Atrium will not be published.